Build flexible multi-level category navigation and content display in AnQiCMS template

 {% endbreadcrumb %}

 • TDK (Title, Description, Keywords):Ensure each category page has a unique SEO title, keywords, and description.
-You can set these information separately for each category on the "Document Category" editing page in the background.
-In the template,
+You can set this information separately for each category on the 'Document Category' editing page in the backend.
+In the template.